blaggacao/openerp-openlib/docs/orm.rst

     An equivalent of ``sel.pool.get`` which supports more than one argument.

-    :returns: A list of pool objects for each pool name passed as argument.
+    :returns: A list of pool objects for each pool name that is passed as an argument.

 **Example**